 The Statutory Budget Reserve Fund.
 The Statutory Budget Reserve Fund has existed in the State's accounting structure since 1986.
 The Statutory Budget Reserve Fund is available for use for legal purposes with a simple majority vote of the Legislature and with approval by the Governor.
 In fiscal year 2008, the Legislature authorized an initial transfer to the Statutory Budget Reserve Fund of \$1.0 billion.
 Additional deposits have been made to the fund in fiscal years 2010, 2011, 2012, and 2013.
-As of June 30, 2013, the balance in the Statutory Budget Reserve Fund was \$4.8 billion.
+As of June 30, 2013, the balance in the Statutory Budget Reserve Fund was \$4.7 billion.
 If the unrestricted amount available for appropriation in the fiscal year is insufficient to cover General Fund appropriations, the amount necessary to balance revenue and General Fund appropriations or to prevent a cash deficiency in the General Fund is appropriated from the Statutory Budget Reserve Fund to the General Fund.
-For fiscal year 2013, this resulted in a year-end transfer from the Statutory Budget Reserve Fund to the General Fund of \$776 million, for a net impact to the Statutory Budget Reserve Fund of \$526 million (after taking into account the fiscal year 2013legislative transfer from the General Fund to the Statutory Budget Reserve Fund totaling \$250 million at the beginning of fiscal year 2013).
-Earnings on the Statutory Budget Reserve Fund flow to the General Fund.
+For fiscal year 2013, this resulted in a year-end transfer from the Statutory Budget Reserve Fund to the General Fund of \$776 million, for a net impact to the Statutory Budget Reserve Fund of \$526 million (after taking into account the fiscal year 2013 legislative transfer from the General Fund to the Statutory Budget Reserve Fund totaling \$250 million at the beginning of fiscal year 2013).
+Earnings on the Statutory Budget Reserve Fund are considered unrestricted investment revenue and flow to the General Fund.
+The balance in the Statutory Budget Reserve Fund as of June 30, 2014 was \$4.8 billion, which includes earnings of \$111.2 million considered General Fund unrestricted revenue.
+Balances shown in the Statutory Budget Reserve Fund do not reflect the actual year-end balance, as the official reconciliation will correspond with the release of the FY2014 CAFR in December of 2014.
+Current fiscal year market values and stated returns are unaudited, preliminary, and include some estimates.